Sheila Cherfilus-McCormick FL-20

 Wikipedia

-Cherfilus-McCormick was born in Brooklyn, a borough of New York City, to parents from Haiti and raised in the borough of Queens.
-She moved to Florida at 13 to attend high school.[3]
-She earned a Bachelor of Arts degree in political science and government from Howard University and a Juris Doctor from the St. Thomas University School of Law.[4]
+Cherfilus-McCormick was born on January 25, 1979,[2] in Brooklyn, New York, to parents from Haiti.[3]
+She spent her childhood in Brooklyn and Queens[4] before moving to Hollywood, Florida at 13 to attend high school.[5]
+She earned a Bachelor of Arts degree in political science and government from Howard University and a Juris Doctor from the St. Thomas University School of Law.[6]

-After graduating from college, Cherfilus-McCormick served as a project manager for the New York City Transit Authority.
+After graduating from college, Cherfilus-McCormick was a project manager for the New York City Transit Authority.
 From 1999 to 2007, she worked as the vice president for operations of Trinity Health Care Services, a Florida-based family home health care company co-founded by her stepfather, Gabriel Smith.
-She later served as CEO.[5]
+She later served as the company’s CEO.[7]

 U.S. House of Representatives